niklai99/House-Prices/README.md

 The final goal is to predict the sale price for each house in the test dataset using a model trained using the train dataset.

-### Quick tracking of what can be found in the notebook
+### Quick tracking of what can be found in the EDA notebook

  - Sale prices distribution